 ACU Vice-Chancellor Prof Greg Craven admit?
 If a student has made a difference to their community, surely that must count for something?
 This year, Australian Catholic University (ACU National) has launched the Early Achievers program, the first program in Australia to paint a three-dimensional picture of our applicants by assessing both their results and their community work.
 Without compromising academic integrity, Early Achievers is based on a simple principle: we want graduates who are both intelligent and ethical, both smart and civic-minded.
 What better indicator is there of a student's attitude to community involvement than the evidence they have already done it?
 If we have the opportunity of getting students who are both intellectually gifted and have the personality and the character that make them exceptionally suited to make a contribution, we obviously want both.
 From our standpoint, who you are is as relevant as what you've studied.
 We need to move away from the idea that intellect is divorced from character.
-They are two sides of the same coin.
-In order to qualify for the Early Achievers program and gain early entry into ACU National, students must have completed three successful semesters of study in Years 11 and 12 and demonstrated involvement in their community through school, church, sport, cultural organisations or another arena.
+They are two sides of In order to qualify for the Early Achievers program and gain early entry into ACU National, students must have completed three successful semesters of study in Years 11 and 12 and demonstrated involvement in their community through school, church, sport, cultural organisations or another arena.
 They must still apply through UAC and list ACU National as their first preference.
 Supporting documentation and a letter from the school principal must also be provided.
 If a student meets all requirements, they will be offered a place in November.
 Some critics have misrepresented the Early Achievers idea.
 Haters of exams, rejoice, they say, marks matter no more.
 This is untrue.
 Early Achievers is about building a community of wellrounded students.
 We will still require people to meet academic standards; students will still have to have the academic track record even to apply.
 Instead, the program looks for a balance between community engagement and classroom study.
 We believe this will produce a body of graduates that will be exceptional in Australia.
-To show our commitment to the Early Achievers ideal, up to 50 per cent of undergraduate places will be on offer through the program.
+To show our commitment to the Early Achievers ideal, up to 50 per cent of undergraduate place will be on offer through the program.
 In the complex calculus of university admittance, this is our way of factoring in the human element.
 It is crucial to realise that we are missing a deep vein of talent that already exists in our schools.
 If our universities are to be considered among the finest in the world, torchbearers of the long history of Catholic intellectual tradition, then we have to tap into this talent pool and encourage its growth.
 At ACU National, our aim is to produce graduates who will be a vital and renewable source of civic energy in Australia.
-They are a catalyst for change, and they'll do so not just for our benefit, not just for the nation's, but for their own.
-Internet www.cg.catholic.org.au WILLIAM COLE FUNERALSImage: Cole of the second strain of th 8 - CATHOLIC VOICE August 2008 opinion Pilgrim places named for year of Paul Five churches across the Archdiocese have been named as special places of pilgrimage in a Year of Jubilee proclaimed by the Pope to celebrate the 2000th anniversary of the birth of St Paul.
-People who go on pilgrimage to St Christopher's Cathedral, St Peter and Paul's, Goulburn, St Patrick's, Cooma, St Patrick's, Bega, and St Mary's, Young, may receive a plenary indulgence, granted under the usual conditions by the Pope, until 29 June next year.
-In a letter to the people of the Archdiocese, Archbishop Coleridge said the Pope was keen the jubilee be celebrated throughout the world.
-"This is surely providential in the aftermath of World Youth Day with its fresh call to a new evangelisation.
-I would like to place all our post-WYD efforts under the patronage of the Apostle of the Gentiles, who took the Gospel to places where no-one had gone before."
-Certain days through the Pauline year were special significance and should be a time of special celebration.
-Apart from 29 June, there are the Feast of the Dedication of the Basilica of Saint Paul on 18 November and the Solemnity of the Conversion of Saint Paul on 25 January.
-"I would ask that all parishes and communities mark these days with a solemnity appropriate for the Jubilee Year and that they be advertised as special days of pilgrimage to the designated churches."
-The focus of the Pauline Year will be in Rome where the Apostle lies buried beneath the Basilica of Saint Paul's Outside-the-Walls.
-Archbishop Coleridge encouraged all who could to consider going on pilgrimage to the tomb of the Apostle.
-He is considering organising and leading an Archdiocesan pilgrimage in the footsteps of St Paul towards the end of the Jubilee Year.
-He has invited preachers to focus on the readings of St Paul, and primary and secondary schools to make a special effort to introduce their students to "the person, story and teaching of the Apostle, since to know Paul is to know ourselves".
-A series of talks on St Paul and his writings will be given by Archbishop Coleridge and Fr Michael Fallon MSC at the Rheinberger Centre, Yarralumla, between 12 August and 25 November.
-For the full text of Archbishop Coleridge's letter, go to www.cg.catholic.org.au/about/default. cfm?loadref=86 To obtain a plenary indulgence, a person must have the interior disposition of complete detachment from sin, have sacramentally confessed their sins, receive the Holy Eucharist, and pray for the intentions of the Pope.
-It is appropriate this take place on the same day as the pilgrimage, but it is sufficient that they be carried out within about 20 days before or after the pilgrimage.
-Students get taste of uni life - and pizza About 50 year-12 students from schools in Canberra and NSW were given the chance to be a university student for a day at Australian Catholic University's Canberra campus.
-ACU's University Experience program enabled students to take part in lectures, discussions and other activities relating to their proposed field of study.
-Campus marketing and communications assistant Mrs Jessica Brodie coordinated the day's events.
-"It's the first time the university has held something like this.
-The aim was to give students an idea of the courses and help them prepare for the decision they are making on tertiary education."
-St Clare's students Claire Lennon, Rosalie Iannelli and Laura Newcombe said they were Easy being green at Evatt Church life in focus Two students from St Monica's Primary in Evatt have won \$10,000 to help make their school more environmentally friendly.
-St Monica's participated in Earth Hour by turning off lights and computers for an hour to raise students' awareness of their impact on the planet.
-Two Year 6 students, Oliver and Eloise later entered a competition called Earth Hour: Generation Green.
-They consulted with staff and students to design an 800word project plan to make the school more environmentally sustainable.
+They are a catalyst for change, and they'll do so not just for our benefit, not just for the nation's, but for their own. hearttemora.org lead his new diocese in 1918.